tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   be imported to Blender, such as STL or Wavefront OBJ.
 Add-on is operated via panels in Blender's GUI.

-The creation of OpenFOAM dictionary files is based on string replacements using template files located in the add-on's *skel* directory.
-The add-on is meant to work on latest stable and LTS releases of `Blender`_ and `OpenFOAM Foundation <https://openfoam.org/>`_ version of OpenFOAM.
+The add-on generates OpenFOAM dictionary files for the surface mesh objects in Blender.
+Dictionary creation is based on string replacements using template files located in the add-on's *skel* directory.
+The add-on is meant to work on latest LTS release of `Blender`_ and latest stable `OpenFOAM Foundation <https://openfoam.org/>`_ version of OpenFOAM.